jerlendds/isar/README.md

 # ISAR - Illuminate Search & Retrieve
 After [PhotoRec](https://github.com/cgsecurity/testdisk) file recovery tool for linux.
-ISAR let's you query a folder with `recup_dir` directory files by strings of your choice and can attempt to detect lost filetypes.
-Results can be organized by any found metadata and filetypes.
+ISAR let's you query a folder with `recup_dir` directories by strings of your choice and can attempt to detect lost filetypes and recover metadata.
+Results can be organized by any found metadata, filetypes, mtime, ctime, and maybe more.
+We'll see.
  > “Things are never lost to you; you are lost to them.
 If ever in need of a Thing that has lost you, simply stop hiding from it.”